 Also known as the Brunswick Cathedral, it’s surprisingly beautiful and reminded me somewhat of the Sagrada Familia in Barcelona from the inside.
 On the Saturday I visited, a few old ladies were selling freshly baked bread near the entrance.
 There’s a cool table with a mirrored glass surface so you can not only gaze lovingly at yourself but catch a different perspective of the cathedral.
-You’ll also find a bizarre alter dedicated to a chicken, some spooky crypts, and a large seven armed candlestick dating back to around 1180 AD.
+You’ll also find a bizarre altar dedicated to a chicken, some spooky crypts, and a large seven-armed candlestick dating back to around 1180 AD.

 2) Braunschweiger Schloss

 A former palace that’s now home to a shopping center and bears a slight resemblance to Berlin’s Brandenburger Tor.
-To be honest I never went inside, but walking around and viewing the carefully restored exterior was enough for me.
-I was even fortunate enough to see a double-rainbow over the Schloss Arkaden!
-Outside, I was also entertained by a group of top-hat wearing men singing to the crowds for money and oddly, their cash was being collected by a man wearing a long white robe and night cap.
+To be honest, I never went inside, but walking around and viewing the carefully restored exterior was enough for me.
+I was even fortunate enough to see a double rainbow over the Schloss Arkaden!
+Outside, I was also entertained by a group of top-hat wearing men singing to the crowds for money and oddly, their cash was being collected by a man wearing a long white robe and nightcap.